 AEW set out to create a new kind of pro wrestling, but their stars don’t follow the rules like some would prefer.
 The company also isn’t afraid of spilling blood on television.

-FTR’s Dax Harwood recently took a shot at the AEW tag team division for not following the rules.
+FTR’s Dax Harwood recently took shot at the AEW tag team division for not following the rules.
 He told Pentagon Jr to stay home until they learn what a tag rope is for.

 Former WWE referee Jimmy Korderas also had a lot to say about AEW ignoring the rules on a recent Reffin’ Rant.
 His message continued from there.